Team3128/team3128.github.io/members/index.md

 2. After applications have closed, our leaders will review them, and you will be notified of your acceptance status via email on **September 27th**.
 3. Once you have been accepted, you will receive an email with everything you must complete before you can be added to the team roster.
 You will have **7 calendar days** to complete everything, or else we will assume that you are no longer interested and give your spot to the next candidate.

-If you have any questions, feel free to contact our [student leaders](/about/leaders/) for more information!

 <!-- GENERAL/In-Person Post-ID/NEW Blurb